dnechv/dnechv/README.md

 - **StudyPlanner** — an AI-assisted study planning app (in progress)

 ### Tools I use
-SwiftUI · Python · Git · Xcode · ·PyCharm ·VS Code · SwiftData · Pandas
+SwiftUI · Python · Git · Xcode · PyCharm · VS Code · SwiftData · Pandas

 ### Goals
-Build solid, real-world apps and get better at designing scalable, maintainable code.
+Build solid, real-world apps and design code that is both scalable fot all business needs and easy to maintain.

 ### Let's connect!
 - [LinkedIn]([[(https://www.linkedin.com/in/dmitry-nechvolod/)]